H. W. Amarasuriya: Personal life and philanthropy

 Henry Woodward Amarasuriya married Eileen Rachel Perera, eldest daughter of M. C. Perera of Panadura in 1928.
 They had a son, Mahiman and four daughters, Rukmani, Indrani, Priyani and Geethanjali.
 They lived in Amaragiri Walawwa located in Unawatuna, Galle.
 H. W. Amarasuriya owned more than 6000 acres of Tea, Rubber and Coconut estates and developed the roads, dispensaries, antenatal clinics, schools and temples around his estates.
 He founded the Henry Woodward Amarasuriya Charitable Trust and made many donations to improve the education and health sector.
 Many pirivenas including the Vidyodaya Pirivena, Maligakanda and the Vidyalankara Pirivena, Peliyagoda were beneficiaries of his philanthropy.

 He also founded many schools especially in the Southern Province, Sri Lanka.
 Some of the notable schools he established are Vidyaloka College, Galle, Vijayabha Vidyalaya, Hungama, Unawatuna Maha Vidyalaya, Unawatuna, Amarasuriya Vidyalaya, Meepawala.
-He gifted a library building to Visakha Vidyalaya, Colombo in memory of his daughter Geetanjali who died at a younger age.
+He gifted a library building to Visakha Vidyalaya, Colombo in memory of his daughter Geetanjali who died at a younger age.And he donated two buildings to Annanda balika Vidyalaya, Colombo.
 Later he donated his ancestral home Amaragiri Walawwa in Unawatuna to establish the "Teachers' Training College", Unawatuna.
 After rendering a yeoman service to his motherland and to the people of Southern Sri Lanka, Henry Woodward Amarasuriya died on 6 March 1981 at the age of 76.
 On 22 May 1983, Sri Lanka Post issued a postage stamp of H. W. Amarasuriya to commemorate his valuable service to the country.

 A former Ceylon cricket captain, Sargo Jayawickrama was his cousin.